 Milky Way Photography

-Great Milky Way Photography Locations in the USA
+Milky Way Photography Information

-Great Milky Way Photography Locations in the USA
+Milky Way Photography Information

 The Milky Way Galaxy will be our photography location focus this year.
 We are planning to head to as many Milky Way Dark Sky locations to photograph The Wonderous Milky Way as we can.
 Our staff is extremely excited about our new obsession.
 Our Magazine headquarters is located in New Jersey.
 In New Jersey, we do have a few Milky Way Hot Spot Locations, but we can also drive to the darkest skies in New York and Pennsylvania.
 The Catskill Mountains, The Adirondacks, and Cherry Springs State Park in Pa are places near the tri-state area to create triumphant Milky Way images.
 The rest we will fly too and hope for clear skies.
 When you drive to your location, you can base your trip around the weather.
 When we book flights a week in advance, we hope for the best.